drunkpriest/real-time-ip-blocker-windows/README.md

-# Dynamic Firewall Rule Generator
+# Real-Time IP Blocker (Windows)

-A Python-based GUI tool to dynamically manage Windows Firewall rules.
+A Python GUI tool to dynamically block/unblock IP addresses using Windows Firewall rules in real-time.
 This tool allows users to block or unblock specific IP addresses for inbound, outbound, or both traffic directions.
 Useful for network access control, cybersecurity labs, system administration, and educational purposes.

 ## 🔧 Features